vigneshavm/Interview-questions/Prompt Commands.md

 6. Success metrics and monitoring
 7. Examples from my experience

-Format as if I'm presenting to engineering leadership.
+Format as if I'm explaining to interview panal.
 ```

 ### Team Management Prompts